SpacehuhnTech/esp8266_deauther/README.md

 The [ESP8266](https://de.wikipedia.org/wiki/ESP8266) a very cheap micro controller with build in WiFi.
 It contains a powerfull 160 MHz processor and you can program it with the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
 This makes it perfect for this project.

-You can buy these chips for under $2 from China.
-But I recommend you to buy one of the USB breakout/developer boards.
+You can buy these chips for under $2 from China!
-It doesn’t matter which board you use, as long as it has an ESP8266 on it.

 ## How to protect yourself: